YahiaBakour/Utility-Data-Viewer/README.md

 - Yarn & Npm for downloading libraries.
 - WebPack for React.
 - Babel
+- React-Router (Awesome and easy to use routing library for React, Did not use it this time but I highly recommend it to anyone)
 ### Technologies used:
 - JavascriptXML
 - ReactJS